nmovshov/pyPIPE/README.md

 # pyPIPE
-python drivers for planetary interiors posteriors exploration
+Drivers and analysis helpers for planetary interiors posteriors exploration

 This repository holds ready-to-use drivers for MCMC sampling of interior density profiles, including generic priors and loss functions, observables, and